timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/index.md

 * Close: closing price
 * Volume: volume of transactions

-And remember, all these data points represent only that given bucket of time (for example, 1 minute).
+These data points correspond to the bucket of time covered by the candlestick.
+For example, a 1-minute candlestick would need the open and close prices for that minute.

 Many Timescale community members use
 TimescaleDB to store and analyze candlestick data.
 Here are some examples: